vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 Generally speaking, the problem of being backcompat to previous versions doesn't have an ideal solution.
 One way or another, it is often a matter of chosing between a bad tradeoff and a set of horrible ones.
-But when chosen, the rules are to be spoken out load, clear, and be followed with no exceptions.
+But when chosen, the rules are to be spoken out loud, clear, and be followed with no exceptions.
 This is where Raku does do the right thing.
 The rules I currently want to focus upon
 are: